Proudly serving the Federal Hill community for over 70 years

 *Federal Hill Eye Care participates with the following insurance groups:

-Vision Insurances Vision Service Plan (VSP), EyeMed Vision Care, Spectera Eyecare Networks, Davis Vision, Advantica, Johns Hopkins Employee Plan, BLOCK vision, Superior Vision, National Vision Administrators, Caresource, Humana, Cigna Vision, NCAS.
-Medical Insurances Aetna, Medicare, Carefirst BlueCross BlueShield, Cigna, United Healthcare.
+Vision Service Plan (VSP), EyeMed Vision Care, Spectera Eyecare Networks, Davis Vision, Johns Hopkins Employee Plan, Superior Vision, National Vision Administrators, Coresource, Humana, Cigna Vision, NCAS.
+Medical Insurances Aetna, Medicare, Carefirst BlueCross BlueShield, Cigna, and United Healthcare.

 *Can I have my MVA vision test form filled out at your office?

 Yes, if you have had an eye exam at our office within the past year, we are happy to fill out your MVA vision certification form either hard copy or with express online submission.
 This service may help save you a trip to the MVA

 *How often should I receive an eye exam?